 There are three circle trails that depart from Korteniemi to Liesjärvi National Park in the south end of the park.
 To get to these trails you need to walk through the gate towards the Korteniemi farm from the parking lot, turn left just before the farm, leaving the main building on your right and passing by an old barn on your left.

 Ahonnokka 1,3 km

 We headed first to Ahonnokka trail (marked with green on the map).
 As this part of the park has been protected since 1956, trees in this area are huge and the forest is magical.
 Ahonnokka is itself is a nice viewing spot to Liesjärvi lake.
 From this trail you have an option to turn back to Korteniemi or continue to Punatulkku or Pohjantikka trails.

 Punatulkku is a circle trail (marked with red), which is connected to a hiking route that leads deeper into the national park towards Kyynäränharju ridge.
 It first cuts through the forest and some bog area before coming back to the Liesjärvi lake shore.

 Pohjantikka circle trail (marked with blue) passes Ahonnokka and goes to Pitkäkärki peninsula, where you can see a small barn on the field.
 There are also old trees along this trail.

 31350 Liesjärvi Tammela

-Korteniemi Heritage Farm is actually located inside the Liesjärvi National Park, which extends to three municipalities; Tammela, Karkkila and Somero.
-It is in close proximity to Häme Nature Centre and Eerikkilä Sport & Outdoor Resort.
+Korteniemi Heritage Farm is located inside the Liesjärvi National Park, which extends to three municipalities: Tammela, Karkkila and Somero.
+It is near Häme Nature Centre and Eerikkilä Sport & Outdoor Resort.